alexanderkoller/pergamon/src/bibtypst-styles.typ

     (lbl, lbl-repr)
   }

-  ("format-citation": formatter, "label-generator": label-generator, "reference-label": (index, reference) => none) }
+  ("format-citation": list-formatter, "label-generator": label-generator, "reference-label": (index, reference) => none) }

 /// The _numeric_ citation style renders citations in a form like "[1]".